21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

-On Monday's episode of Megyn Kelly Today, Leeds elaborated on the alleged incident on the plane:
+On a 2017 episode of Megyn Kelly Today, Leeds elaborated on the alleged incident on the plane:

 After the meal was cleared, all of a sudden, he was all over me, kissing and groping and groping and kissing, and believe me — my memory of it was, nothing was said.
 He didn't say, "Oh, by the way," and I didn't go, "Eek," or "Help" or whatever.
 It was just this silent groping going on.

-At the time it does not seem she told anyone, but she told the paper generally that such behavior wasn't addressed.
-"We accepted it for years," she told the Times.
+It does not seem she told anyone at the time, but she told the paper generally that such behavior wasn't addressed.
+"We accepted it for years," she told The Times.
 "We were taught it was our fault."
 Before going public, she reportedly told at least four people who encouraged her to tell her story.

-Leeds also shared one new detail on Monday, that she ran into Trump at a gala in New York City a few years later.
+Leeds also shared one new detail on Megyn Kelly Today: that she ran into Trump at a gala in New York City a few years later.
 "He says, 'I remember you.
 You were that woman from that airplane,'" Leeds said.
 She alleged that he then called her "the worst name ever" — as Kelly put it, the word that begins with a "c" and ends with a "t."
-The White House on Monday doubled down on Trumps claims that the women, including Leeds, were lying.

 2. Kristin Anderson

-Kristin Anderson told her story to The Washington Post in October 2016, but it had happened in the early 1990s.
-She alleges she was at a New York night club talking to friends when Donald Trump put his hand up her skirt and touched her vagina through her underwear.
+Kristin Anderson told her story to The Washington Post in October 2016 and said it happened in the early 1990s.
+She alleges she was at a New York night club talking to friends when someone put his hand up her skirt and touched her vagina through her underwear.
 She says she shoved the hand away and looked to see it was Trump.